Miss Universe Thailand 2015

-Miss Universe Thailand 2015, the 16th Miss Universe Thailand pageant was held at Royal Paragon Hall, Siam Paragon in Bangkok on July 18, 2015.
-Forty entrants from countrywide camped in Ubon Ratchathani before flying back to Bangkok for the final stage.
+Miss Universe Thailand 2015, the 16th Miss Universe Thailand pageant, was held at Royal Paragon Hall, Siam Paragon in Bangkok on 18 July 2015.
+Forty entrants from across the country camped in Ubon Ratchathani before flying back to Bangkok for the final stage.
 Since this year, Miss Universe Thailand has gotten the license of Miss Earth again.

 The final round was broadcast live on Channel 3.
 The 2015 pageant was the first time ever that Miss Universe Thailand used the same format as Miss Universe pageant; Top 15 (Swimsuit competition), Top 10 (Evening gown competition), and Top 5 (Final questions and final look).